-If you’re new to buying a mechanical pencil then you probably don’t know how to check a mechanical pencil and if they are good.
+If you’re new to buying a mechanical pencil then you probably don’t know how to check a mechanical pencil and if they are up to the task or not.
 Things such as the diameter of the lead, the hardness of the lead, mechanism, grip, and weight need to be checked properly before buying one.

 Or you can skip all that and read this article instead!
 We’ve gone everywhere to find the best mechanical pencils for you.
 That’s why in today’s article we’ll be discussing the best mechanical pencils for drawing!